BalaM314/mlogx/docs.md

 * set a variable with two different types
 * use a jump label that doesn't exist
 * define a jump label twice

+## Porting tool
+Run `mlogx port [file]` to port a .mlog file to .mlogx.
+This will apply shorthands and remove trailing zeroes from commands.

 ## List of custom instructions